Music video game: Music-making games

 Music-making freeform music games are those in which the creation of music takes predominance over gameplay and as such these games are often more similar to non-game music synthesizers such as the Tenori-on.
 Players are given the ability to create their own music from a variety of sounds, instruments or voices, typically with no goal or objective.
 Free form music games occupy a position somewhere between generative hybrid music games and non-game utilities dependent upon the degree to which their gameplay relies upon a driving underlying plotline.
 This form of music game is closely analogous to sandbox games in the realm of non-musical games and the term "sandbox" has been used to describe this form of gameplay.
 Examples of such games include SimTunes or the music composition tool in Mario Paint.

 Music-mixing games

 Music-mixing games are those in which players take premade sounds, music, or other audio tracks and interact with them in the game to create new works.
 These games are similarly sandbox in nature a music-making games, though by creation of certain combination of sounds, the player may be awarded points or unlock additional features.
 Such games include Incredibox and Fuser.

 Music education games

 Music education video games are interactive titles designed primarily to teach musical skills like rhythm, melody, harmony, or instrument technique through structured, feedback-based gameplay.
 These titles aim for measurable learning outcomes.
-Popular educational games for music include Synesthesia, Yousician, Rocksmith and Simply Piano.
+Popular educational games for music include Synthesia, Yousician, Rocksmith and Simply Piano.